SharePoint Online is not only quick, compliant and reliable, but simple to use as well.

 You should also do some work around links in any current file share documents.
 These links will not work once you have migrated, so you need to identify which files will be affected.
 You will also need to configure the links again after you migrate file share to SharePoint Online.

-For more information or assistance with migration to SharePoint, please get in touch:
+For more on migrating a file share to SharePoint Online, please get in touch: